ZFMemo7/Trading_Interview_Hex/README.md

-# Trading_Hex
+# Trading_Hex Assessment
 Part of Hex Trust's Coding Assignment.
-Did Q2: Quantiative Development and Q3: Trading.
+The exact questions are in their respective folders.
+Chose two questions out of three.
+Q2: Quantitative Development and Q3: Trading.

-In particular, Q2 is a technical write-up given some time and experiential constraints on my end, however, Q3 was done fully and with far greater depth, given my experience in products related to currencies and interest-rates
+Specifically, Q2 is a technical write-up given some time and experiential constraints on my end, however, Q3 was done fully and with far greater depth, given my experience in products related to currencies and interest-rates.

+Passed the assessment, two rounds of interview, and got the offer.
+Primarily worked on quantitative development.